APS #6010

 Italicized terms used in this Administrative Policy Statement (APS) are defined in the APS Glossary of Terms or are defined in this section.

-1. Data trustee is a party or entity identified with and widely recognized to have primary authority and decision responsibility over a particular collection of university data.
-The Council of Data Trustees list is included on this page.
+2. Data trustee is an individual appointed to have primary authority and decision responsibility over a particular collection of university data.
+CU System data trustees and/or campus data trustees are identified on this page.

-2. Data custodian is any party charged with managing a data collection for a data trustee.
+3. Data custodian is an individual charged with managing a data collection for a data trustee.

-3. Data steward is a party or entity possessing delegated authority to act on a data trustee's behalf.
+4. Data steward is an individual possessing delegated authority to act on a data trustee's behalf.
+Trustees may delegate specific roles to a steward to act on their behalf.

-4. Data user is any person or party that utilizes university data to perform his or her job responsibilities.
+5. Data user is any individual that utilizes university data to perform their job responsibilities.

 IV.
 HISTORY